New Releases by Brian Williams

 Daily Life in the Indus Valley Civilization

-This book explores what life was really like for everyday people in the Indus Valley Civilization.
+This book explores what life was really like for everyday people in the Indus Valley civilization.
 Using primary sources and information from archeological discoveries, it uncovers some fascinating insights and explodes some myths.
-Supported by timelines, maps and references to important events and people, children will really feel they are on a time-travelling journey when reading this book.
+Supported by timelines, maps, and references to important events and people, children will really feel they are on a time-traveling journey when reading this book.

 Saving the Persecuted